Shanghai Stock Exchange: History

 By the 1930s, Shanghai had emerged as the financial center of the Far East, where both Chinese and foreign investors could trade stocks, debentures, government bonds, and futures.
 The operation of Shanghai Stock Exchange came to an abrupt halt after Japanese troops occupied the Shanghai International Settlement on December 8, 1941.
 In 1946, the Shanghai Stock Exchange resumed its operations before closing again 3 years later in 1949, after the Communist revolution took place.

 After the Cultural Revolution ended and Deng Xiaoping rose to power, China was re-opened to the outside world in 1978.
-During the 1980s, China’s securities market evolved in tandem with the country's economic reform and opening up and the development of socialist market economy.
+During the 1980s, China's securities market evolved in tandem with the country's economic reform and opening up and the development of socialist market economy.
 On 26 November 1990, the Shanghai Stock Exchange was re-established and operations began a few weeks later on 19 December.

+The Shanghai Stock Exchange was under municipal control and termed an "experimental point" until 1997.
+In 1997, the central government brought the exchange (as well as the Shenzhen stock exchange) under central government control and affirmed that the exchanges had a legitimate role in the socialist market economy.

 In 2019, the Shanghai Stock Exchange launched the STAR Market, featuring only technology-related companies, as a rival to the NASDAQ.